krry/atmanaut.me/content/posts/a-call-to-un-ism.md

 author: Kerrbear
 tags: []
 title_main: Know Thyself as an Un-ist
-subtitle: and Let the Struggle of Isolation Fall Away
+title_sub: and Let the Struggle of Isolation Fall Away
 title_lead: Let's remember together who we are
 categories: []